snowdj/knitr-hyde/_posts/2015-12-13-knitr-hyde-getting-started.md

 If you are using R Studio then the site will show up in the Viewer.
 Every time you save a change to your draft post, the site will re-build, so you can preview your change in real time.
 That's the genius of Yihui Xie.

 The post will be rendered using version 1.9 of the Ruby gem `kramdown`.
 Look in my `sample-post` for examples of inline and displayed mathematics.
-Otherwise you can write pretty as you normally do in R Markdown.
+Otherwise you can write pretty much as you normally do in R Markdown.

 When you are happy with your post, commit your changes and push your `gh-pages` branch to Git Hub.
 You can view your site online at: